rohantilva/Google-Like-Question-Answering-System/checkpoint-2.md

 ## Checkpoint 2: Search evaluation

-Due at November 29, 3pm.
+Due December 5 at 3pm.

 In this checkpoint you will implement and run the evaluation code for the search task you will demo in the final presentations.
 In the